Common Bit Manipulation Techniques

 However, the main topic of this article is bit manipulation.
 Let's discuss how to use bit manipulation techniques to solve this problem.

-Moreover, the XOR operation is commutative and associative, which means:
+Moreover, XOR operation is commutative and associative, meaning:

 2 ^ 3 ^ 2 = 3 ^ (2 ^ 2) = 3 ^ 0 = 3